 The passive design takes advantage of what nature has to offer to make your home more comfortable.
 It means to use energy sources, particularly sunlight for both heat and light.
 We are not talking about solar panels, but carefully designed homes that allow the maximum use of light and heat to keep it comfortable.

 In Australia, north facing windows welcome more light and warmth from the sun int the house.
 Cross ventilation also stresses the flow of air inside the house without the need for artificial air conditioning.
 The openings also require proper shading to avoid extra heat during the summer months.

 Whatever building technique you choose, it is essential to use the correct insulation without that the energy could flow out requiring the house to consume more.

 Energy efficient houses require project builders Brisbane who have prior experience in building green homes.
 Make it a point to get answers for the following questions before choosing the builder.

 - Required time for completion of the project

 - References from earlier clients

-It is also advised to hire an architect who is specialised in building green homes.
+It is also advised to hire an builder who is specialised in building green homes.
 Usually, the architect themselves can suggest a builder for such homes, with whom they have worked together The builder should also be able to source the materials and have labour equipped with the construction techniques.